The Writer's Corner

 This story takes place after The Rifleman’s five-year television

 having a ‘potential’ girlfriend.
 The first episode was A Young

-love-struck teenager when Miss Milly’s 16-year
+love-struck teenager when Miss Milly’s 16-year old niece, Sally,

-last episode.
+episode.
 In that episode, the girl Mark was riding and hunting

 arrowheads with ended up getting herself stuck in quicksand, and

 ultimately, Mark got stuck too.
 Neither episode was what I would

 have in mind for Mark’s first girlfriend.